nampyohong/stylegan3-encoder/README.md

 # stylegan3-encoder

 ## Introduction
-Training e4e version encoder is being delayed because there is no available gpu for me 😢 It will be released no later than January 28th, so please wait!
+E4E version encoder is currently being trained.
+It will be released soon!

 Encoder implementation for image inversion task of stylegan3 generator ([Alias Free GAN](https://github.com/NVlabs/stylegan3)).
 The neural network architecture and hyper-parameter settings of the base configuration is almost the same as that of [pixel2style2pixel](https://github.com/eladrich/pixel2style2pixel), and various settings of improved encoder architecture will be added in the future.
 For fast training, pytorch DistibutedDataParallel is used.